 The SBID standard of endorsement is a globally recognised marque.
 Pioneering SBID Accreditation is now generally promoted across the UK it endorses a mix of training experience and continued professional as well as personal development to distinguish a qualified and monitored interior designer.
 Click here to find out what makes SBID Accreditation different.

 In 2021 it will become the first UK professional body to require future applications for SBID Accredited status to complete an entry exam as a condition of Accreditation.
 This step will elevate SBID membership to the highest level of measured qualification beyond an academic BA or MA degree.

-Accreditation provides the quality assurance framework for designers, manufacturers and service providers within the UK interior design industry, but it has gone further.
+Accreditation provides the quality assurance framework for designers, manufacturers and service providers within the UK interior design industry.
 The SBID has separated itself from DIY, craft and entertainment television programmes to provide the public with unrivalled protection as is demanded in all protected professions.

 SBID is dynamic.
 It is prepared for the rapidly evolving future of technological and digital advancements and to react at the speed of the modern world with a criteria that not only assists designers in their business and in their career, but also to protect the public.

 In 2016, SBID applied for a Royal Charter and in 2019 put the proposal to consultation.
 In 2020 SBID resigned from the European Council of Interior Architects to represent the UK independently on behalf of the profession and the British government.

 Becoming SBID Accredited therefore provides the public with the comfort that an Accredited member has attained the highest status of assessed knowledge and experience in the UK equal with our recognised peers in other countries around the world.